 (cc) Delete Section 8.10.1.1.3 in its entirety without substitution.

+(dd) Amend the title of section 8.10.2.2.1(j)(2) to state the following: “Leveling Zone and Leveling Speed (2.26.1.6.3).”

-(dd) Delete Section 8.10.5.2 in its entirety without substitution.
+(dd) (ee) Delete Section 8.10.5.2 in its entirety without substitution.

+(ff) Delete section 8.10.5.8 in its entirety without substitution.

-(ee) Delete Section 8.11.1.1.1 in its entirety without substitution.
+(ee) (gg) Delete Section 8.11.1.1.1 in its entirety without substitution.

+(ff) (hh) Amend Section 8.11.1.1.2(a) to read as follows:

+(1) “Periodic tests (safety tests) as required in Section 8.6 shall be performed in accordance with 675 IAC 21-1-3.1(h).

-(ff) Amend Section 8.11.1.1.2(a) to read as follows: A qualified inspector shall attest to the Category 1, Category 3, and Category 5 Periodic Test Requirements.
+(2) A qualified inspector shall attest to the Category 1, Category 3, and Category 5 Periodic Tests Requirements.
 This qualified inspector shall sign an attestation for each test that reads, "I hereby attest under penalty for perjury that:

-(A) all of the required tests have been completed by persons qualified to perform such services; and
+all of the required tests have been completed by persons qualified to perform such services; and

 (B) the regulated lifting device conforms to all applicable building and equipment codes in effect at the time of installation and all applicable building and equipment codes effective as applicable to and for each alteration.".

+(3) If the device fails any periodic test, it shall not be placed back into service until such time that all required tests have been passed.
+Failed tests shall be submitted to the Department in accordance with IC 22-15-5-4(d)(2).

 (gg) Amend Section 8.11.1.1.2(b) to read as follows: The owner or the owner's authorized agent shall have all of the tests required by 8.11.2, 8.11.3, 8.11.4, and 8.11.5 made by persons qualified to perform such service.
 For the Category 1, Category 3, and Category 5 Test Requirements, the owner or the owner's authorized agent shall have these tests attested to by a qualified inspector in the manner specified in 8.11.1.1.2(a).

-(hh) Amend Section 8.11.1.3 to read as follows: The frequency of periodic inspections shall be established by the authority having jurisdiction and the frequency of periodic tests shall be as established in the Indiana Elevator Safety Code (675 IAC 21).
+(hh) Amend (ii) Delete section 8.11.1.3 to read as follows: The frequency of periodic inspections shall be established by the authority having jurisdiction and the frequency of periodic tests shall be as established in the Indiana Elevator Safety Code (675 IAC 21).

-(ii) Delete Section 8.11.2.1, Periodic Inspection Requirements, in its entirety without substitution.
+(ii) (jj) Delete Section 8.11.2.1, Periodic Inspection Requirements, in its entirety without substitution.

-(jj) Delete Section 8.11.3.1, Periodic Inspection Requirements, in its entirety without substitution.
+(jj) (kk) Delete Section 8.11.3.1, Periodic Inspection Requirements, in its entirety without substitution.

 (kk) Amend Section 8.11.3.2.1 to read as follows: Relief Valve Setting and System Pressure Test.
 The relief valve setting shall be tested to determine that it will bypass the full output of the pump before the pressure exceeds 125% of the working pressure for elevators installed before January 3, 2003, and 150% of the working pressure for elevators that were installed after January 3, 2003, and that the system will withstand this pressure.
 It shall be sealed if the relief valve setting is altered or if the seal is broken.